Overview

 What does it mean to “advance to candidacy”?

 Students who complete all public health core and concentration core course requirements, pass the qualifying examination, and successfully defend their dissertation proposal may advance to candidacy.
+PhD candidates are permitted to enroll for dissertation credits and have certain privileges in determining full-time/part-time status.
+Candidate status is also a requirement to apply for certain competitive graduate fellowships and rewards.

 See Program Policies on advancement to candidacy in the university catalog.